jewels86/Tourmaline/README.md

 Command: `tourmaline cms <URL>`

 Note: this command has no other flags.
 It also doesn't use the `threads` global flag.

+### Scan
+The scan command is a combination of the spider, CMS, and brute commands.
+It first identifies the CMS, uses the brute to find directories, and then uses the spider to do a final sweep.

+Command: `tourmaline scan <URL>`

+Flags:
+- `-w|--wordlist <WORDLIST>`: The wordlist to use for brute forcing.

 ## Todos
 - Finish!
 - Add program to `apt` (`gold-team:tourmaline`)